Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 • Concrete and Field-Tested: IT Baseline Protection offers ready-made building blocks.

-• BSI-Recognized: The methodology is well-established within the German public sector.
+• BSI-Recognised: The methodology is well-established within the German public sector.

 • Efficient: It avoids duplication of effort.

-• Internationally Recognized: The ISO 27001 certification builds trust.
+• Internationally Recognised: The ISO 27001 certification builds trust.

 The Path to Certification